xieyuankun/FSW/README.md

 This is the dataset repo of our work titled “Fake Speech Wild: Detecting Deepfake Speech on Social Media Platform”, which was available on arxiv at "https://arxiv.org/".

-This repository describes a dataset of audio samples collected from publicly accessible online media sources.
-The data was originally crawled for research purposes and includes unaltered/raw audio files to reduce the burden of manual downloading.
+This repository describes a dataset of audio samples collected and processed from publicly accessible online media sources.
+The data was originally collected for research purposes and includes raw audio files to reduce the burden of manual downloading.

 ⚠️ **Although original audio files are provided, usage is strictly controlled.** Access is granted solely for academic research under the conditions outlined below.